The Boat Race 1985: Race

 Cambridge won the toss and elected to start from the Surrey station.
 A quick start from Cambridge coupled with a poor one from Oxford saw the Light Blues take a third of a length lead before being reined back at Fulham Football Club.
 A one-second lead at the mile post preceded a period of warnings from umpire Ronnie Howard to both coxes as they contested the same water.
 Oxford held a canvas' lead as the crews passed under Hammersmith Bridge and began to move away along Chiswick Eyot.
 A ten-second lead at Barnes Bridge became a thirteen-second lead at the finishing post, as Oxford took the win by four and three-quarter lengths in a time of 17 minutes 11 seconds.
 This was Oxford's tenth consecutive victory, and their eleventh in twelve years, and took the overall record to 68-62 in favour of Cambridge.

-In the reserve race, Oxford's Isis beat Cambridge's Goldie by six lengths, while Oxford won the 40th Women's Boat Race.
+In the reserve race, Oxford's Isis beat Cambridge's Goldie by three lengths, while Oxford won the 40th Women's Boat Race.